kayla-weaver/panaderia/README.md

 3. In the command line, run the command "dotnet run" to compile and execute the console application.
 Since this is a console application, you'll interact with it through text commands in your terminal.
 4. Optionally, you can run "dotnet build" to compile this console app without running it.

+To run tests:
+1. CD into Bakery.Tests
+2. Type in dotnet test
+3. This will run all of the tests from PastryTest.cs and Breadtest.cs

 ## Known Bugs

 * No known bugs!